exis-io/exis-io.github.io/pages/security/Permission.md

 # Permission

-*Permission* is the ability for an [*agent*][agent] to send a message to an [*endpoint*][endpoint].
+A *permission* is the ability for an [*agent*][agent] to send a message to an [*endpoint*][endpoint].
 Explicit permission is the combination of an agent and an endpoint.
 Implicit permission is permission automatically granted to domains that send messages to their own subdomains.

 A [domain][domain] has to give an agent explicit permission (if the agent doesn't have implicit permission) before the agent can send the domain messages.